ikr/ikr.su/cv_content.md

 I continued at NSU, the same department and chair, and obtained a **Master's degree**, again **with honors**; however, the grades weren't that maxed-out anymore, as I already had in parallel a full-time job.
 My master's thesis subject was: “Effective RDBMS usage in an object-oriented application”.
-Regarding the curriculum, it was much more of the computer science-related courses than during the bachelor's program.
+Regarding the curriculum, it was more of the computer science-related courses than during the bachelor's program.

 ### October 2005–October 2006